21-ways/21-ways.github.io/ch4-03-translations.md

 toc: true
 ---

-21 Lessons is published under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc-by-sa], as is [my other work][other-work].
+21 Ways is published under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license][cc-by-sa], as is [my other work][other-work].
 That means that you are free to share, adapt, and translate the material as you see fit.
 The only requirement is that you must distribute your contributions under the same license.